 Salzburg loves the fact that Mozart called it home.
 So much so that you will find his name and face on everything from key chains to pretzels.
 Add The Sound of Music in the mix and you have plenty of tourist traps to avoid.
 Not a music lover or just looking for something a little different?
 Don’t sweat.
 Seeing Salzburg beyond the music includes some of the city’s best highlights.
 More specifically:

-Note: admission, tasting and a gift is included with the use of the Salzburg card!
+Note: admission, tasting and a gift are included with the use of the Salzburg card!

 Last up on this seeing Salzburg beyond the music list is actually seeing Salzburg.
 The old town is beautiful and easily walkable.
-Wander the store lined pedestrian streets past Mozarts birthplace, enjoy coffee (or gluwien depending the season!) in Residenzplatz, or take the views from above it all at Hohensalzburg Castle.
-The cable car ride up offers amazing views of Salzburg and beyond and the ticket is included in with the Salzburg card.
+Wander the store lined pedestrian streets past Mozart’s birthplace, enjoy coffee (or gluhwein depending the season!) in Residenzplatz, or take the views from above it all at Hohensalzburg Castle.
+The cable car ride up offers amazing views of Salzburg and beyond and the ticket is included in with the Salzburg Card.

 More than Mozart

 As you can see, there is so much more to seeing Salzburg then Mozart and The Sound of Music.
-Of course I’m not saying skip these things, seeing Mozart’s childhood home and the actual pianos he played is pretty incredible.
+Of course, I’m not saying skip these things.
+Seeing Mozart’s childhood home and his actual pianos are pretty incredible.
 I’m saying be sure to see what else this city has to offer.
 The Salzburg Card is a great way to do this as it includes access to public transportation, museums, and even Mozart’s Home.

 Seeing Salzburg Beyond the Music Good to Know

 Includes: Transportation, museums, and access to seeing Salzburg beyond the music!